abhijeetchavandatta/apnacollage-demo/README.md

 # apnacollage-demo
-This is my first git repositary
+This is my first git repositary. author - abhijeet chavan.